iterative/dvc.org/content/docs/studio/troubleshooting.md

 Iterative Studio periodically checks for any missing or messed up webhooks, and attempts to re-create them.
 Currently, this happens every 2 hours.
-The webhook also gets re-created every time you create a new project.
+The webhook also gets re-created every time you create a new project or force import a repository.

 ## I cannot find my desired Git repository in the form to add a model